 The data analytics assignment will require students to analyze data using excel and draw on the student's critical thinking and analytical skills.
-It is due no later than 12:00 pm (noon) on Thursday, March 31, 2022.

 Students have the option to complete the assignment individually or with one other student in this course.
 Plagiarism is a serious academic offence and will not be tolerated.
 Plagiarism can result in a penalty as severe as expulsion from the University.

-Assignments must be submitted through the Assignment tab on the OWL course site so that Turn-It-In may be used to detect any plagiarism that may have occurred.
+Assignments must be submitted through the Assignment tab on the OWL course site so that TurnIt-In may be used to detect any plagiarism that may have occurred.
 Any assignment received after the due date will result in a grade of zero (0).
 Assignments will not be returned to students but may be reviewed in the instructor's office.